Power to Protect: Coping with a crying baby - HE2460

 Have a plan of what you will do if your baby keeps crying and you become upset or angry.

-If you think you might lose control, do not pick up baby!
+If you think you are becoming frustrated or angry, do not pick up baby!

 Walk away